Generalized inverse of a symmetric matrix

 As is well known, any symmetric matrix is diagonalizable,

-where is a diagonal matrix with the eigenvalues of on its diagonal, and is an orthogonal matrix with eigenvectors of as its columns (which magically form an orthogonal set :astonished:, just kidding, absolutely no magic involved).
+as its columns (which magically form an orthogonal set :astonished:, just kidding, absolutely no magic involved).

 The Definition :heart: